Hutt Street

-Hutt Street is the easternmost of the five major north–south roads running through the City of Adelaide.
+Hutt Street is the easternmost of the five major north–south roads running through the City of Adelaide, Australia.
 It runs from Pirie Street to South Terrace, from where it continues south as Hutt Road.
 Flanked by leafy side streets with many late 19th-century dwellings, it is home to a wide range of restaurants, two pubs, shops, offices and professional and medical suites.